Sjeon1/HAADF_Atom_Detection/README.md

 ```
 This code detects atoms on the same images using top-hat filtering which were used for comparison.

-# R codes to calculate Ripley's K-function using the detection result
+## R codes to calculate Ripley's K-function from the detection result

-## Installation and requirements
+### Installation and requirements
 The code was tested under following environment
 ```